mermaid-js/mermaid/docs/syntax/timeline.md

 If you also want to change the foreground color of a section, you can do so use theme variables corresponding `cScaleLabel0` to `cScaleLabel11` variables.

-NOTE: Default values for these theme variables are picked from the selected theme.
+**NOTE**: Default values for these theme variables are picked from the selected theme.
 If you want to override the default values, you can use the `initialize` call to add your custom theme variable values.

 Example: